bradh352/ansible-scripts/roles/service_ceph/README.md

   chassis (such as when hosts share a single chassis, e.g. Supermicro microcloud) in which the ceph host resides.
 Specifying this will place the OSD in this bucket to assist in determining the proper failure domains.

+### Variables for configuring resources

+* `ceph_pools`: List of ceph pools to create.
+If a ceph pool by the same name already exists, it will not be modified with the possible settings.
+It is up to the user to correct any settings post-creation.
+Pools created here are always configured to be used as `rbd` pools.
+The autoscaler is also automatically enabled.
+Does not currently support creating erasure coded pools.
+  See `ceph_fs`, which will create its own pools for CephFS.
+  * `name`: Name of the ceph pool.
+Can contain alpha-numerics, hypens, periods, and underscores (`[A-Za-z0-9_.-]`).
+  * `replica`: Number of replicas for the data.
+Defaults to `3`.
+  * `min_size`: Minimum number of replicas online before the pool goes offline.
+    Recommended to be at least `2`.
+  * `bulk`: Whether or not the pool is expected to be large (contain a lot of data).
+Defaults to `true`.

+* `ceph_fs`

 ## Groups used by this role